kbss-cvut/aircraft-maintenance-planning-system/aircraft-maintenance-planning-model/vocabularies/vocabulary-001/README.txt

 		- ?revision - specifies the version of the vocabulary.
 		- ?status - specifies the status of the vocabulary. - TODO is it necessary?
 		- ?prefix and ?namespace - specifies the prefix and the namespace of the vocabulary. - TODO is it necessary?
-		- ?term and ?termLang - the term IRI and label
+		- ?termIRI and ?termLang - the term IRI and label as literal with language tag
 		- ?termSeparator - specifies the an IRI path component used by termit to separate terms in the vocabulary IRI.
 Set according to the cofiguration target TermIt installation.
 Default value is "pojem/".

 	3. run build.bat
+		- input a file - a csv with semi-column ";" separator.
+The table should have the two columns "termId" containing the id of the term and "label".
+If a vocabulary does not have term identifier, one can use copy the label column and use it as term identifier.
-		- requires tarql [1] to be on the path
+		- requires tarql [1] and [2] jena command line utilities to be on the path
 		- if necessary change command options and names of input and output files 3a The output file should be URL decoded because the generated *.ttl file contains IRIs with diacritics tarql will serialize those characters as url encoded.